 8. Our Adventist pioneers were clear on this subject.
 "When that city...was destroyed...the complete cessation of their feasts, and, as a consequence, of the annual sabbaths, which were specified days in those feasts, must occur....The Jewish feasts were utterly extinguished with the final destruction of Jerusalem."
 (J.N.
 Andrews, The History of the Sabbath, p.
 90) "When their feasts ceased to be binding on them, these Sabbaths must also."
 (Joseph Bates, The Seventh-day Sabbath, p.
 14) "The feast days, new moons, and ceremonial sabbaths...were to cease at the cross."
 (Uriah Smith, The Biblical Institute, p.
 139) "New-moons, feast days, and Sabbaths of the Jewish law ceased."
 (James White, RH March 7, 1854)

 10. There is a distinction between the sabbaths and the Sabbath in Leviticus 23.
 Verse 2 refers to the mo'ed, the appointed times, and verse 3 includes the Sabbath as a holy convocation.
-But on the Sabbath "no work" is to be done, while on the feast sabbaths "no servile work" is to be done.
-In verses 37-38 the mo'ed are separate from "the sabbaths of the Lord," which phrase is never used to refer to the feast sabbaths.
+But on the Sabbath "no work" is to be done, which means complete rest, while on the feast sabbaths "no servile work" is to be done, which means laborious work in the normal occupations of earning a living.
+The difference in words here is not just semantical, but is designed to show the difference between the weekly Sabbath and the annual sabbaths.
+In verses 37-38 the mo'ed, or feasts, are separate from "the sabbaths of the Lord" (the weekly Sabbaths), which phrase is never used to refer to the feast sabbaths.

 11. The claim is made that the feasts can be separated from the sacrifices.
 The Hebrew word chaq is one of the words by which all the feasts are called, and it literally refers to the sacrificial victim.
 (Exodus 23:18) This implies that the feasts were extensions of the sacrificial animals, and could not exist without the sacrifices.